Things you should know about Medicare

 Beneficiarry Notice Initaiative (BNI)

-The goal of this initiative is to ensure that Medicare beneficiaries are better informed about their coverage and benefits.
+The goal of this initiative is to ensure that Medicare beneficiaries are better informed regarding their coverage and benefits.
 In order to achieve this goal, the Medicare notices to beneficiaries will replace the existing Summary Notice (SN) and Annual Notice of Change (ANOC).
 The new beneficiary notices will be issued on a quarterly basis.
 The first notice will be sent in April, and subsequent notices will be sent in July, October, and January.
-The notices will include information about the beneficiary’s Medicare coverage and benefits, as well as any changes that have been made to their coverage since the last notice was issued.
+The notices will include information regarding the beneficiary’s Medicare coverage and benefits, as well as any changes that have been made to their coverage since the last notice was issued.
 Beneficiaries will also be given the opportunity to make changes to their coverage if they need to.

 Parts of Medicare